Optimisation¶

 ---|---|

-Population Size | The maximum size of a population or the maximum number of passes made during each optimization iteration. |
+Population size | The maximum size of a population or the maximum number of passes made during each optimisation iteration. |

-Max Iteration Count | The maximum number of optimization iterations performed by the algorithm. |
+Max iteration count | The maximum number of optimisation iterations performed by the algorithm. |

-Stagnation Period | The maximum value of the stagnation counter.
+Stagnation period | The maximum value of the stagnation counter.
 If this value is reached, the algorithm is stopped. |

-Elite Percentage | This value is used to select an X% of individuals with the highest fitness scores from the current algorithm iteration.
-These passes will 'survive' to the next iteration. |
+Elite percentage | This value is used to select an X% of individuals with the highest fitness scores from the current algorithm iteration.
+These passes will survive to the next iteration. |

-Tournament Size Percentage | This value is used to select an X% of individuals from an iteration for finding 'parent' passes. |
+Tournament size percentage | This value is used to select an X% of individuals from an iteration for finding parent passes. |

-Migrans Percentage | This value is used to add an X% of randomly created passes during each new iteration or population generation. |
+Migrans percentage | This value is used to add an X% of randomly created passes during each new iteration or population generation. |

-Mutation Percentage | The percentage of the parameters of 'offspring' passes to be mutated. |
+Mutation percentage | The percentage of the parameters of offspring passes to be mutated. |

-Mutation Probability Percentage | The percentage of 'offspring' passes that to be mutated.
+Mutation probability percentage | The percentage of offspring passes to be mutated.
 The passes not included in this percentage will not go through the mutation stage. |